m-bock/purescript-transit/README.md

 <p align="right"><sup>🗎 <a href="test/Examples/SimpleDoor.purs#L28-L30">test/Examples/SimpleDoor.purs L28-L30</a></sup></p>
 <!-- PD_END -->

 The `State` type captures the two possible states we saw in the diagram: `DoorOpen` and `DoorClosed`.
 The `Msg` type represents the two actions: `Close` and `Open`.
-These correspond directly to what we visualized earlier—each state and each transition from the diagram has a corresponding value in these types.
+These correspond directly to what we visualized earlier — each state and each transition from the diagram has a corresponding value in these types.

 #### The update function